Doing your research for your next mattress?

 According to the Choice magazine, the price range which provides most consumer satisfaction is between $500 – $1500.

-Given your body is going to be laying on the mattress at least couple hours each night for roughly the next 8-10 years.
+Given your body is going to be laying on the mattress at least a couple hours each night for roughly the next 8-10 years.

 #7 Don’t ignore what’s inside the mattress